User login

 The true Golden Hour – that is, the time frame within which it’s imperative to administer the sepsis bundle comprised of appropriate antibiotics, fluids, and inotropes – is probably more like 3 hours.

 “The evidence suggests that up to 3 hours you don’t really have a big difference in outcomes for sepsis.
 If you recognize shock there’s no question: You should not even wait 1 hour.
 But if you’re not certain, it may be better to give up to 3 hours to work up the child and get the senior clinician involved before you make decisions about treatment.
-So I’m not advocating to delay anything,
+So I’m not advocating to delay anything, said Dr. Schlapbach, a pediatric intensivist at the Child Health Research Center at the University of Queensland in South Brisbane, Australia.

 The problem with a 1-hour mandate for delivery of the sepsis bundle, as recommended in guidelines by the Surviving Sepsis Campaign and the American College of Critical Care Medicine, and endorsed in quality improvement initiatives, is that the time pressure pushes physicians to overprescribe antibiotics to children who don’t actually have a serious bacterial infection.
 And that, he noted, contributes to the growing problem of antimicrobial resistance.